Santa Monica Parish Church (Angat)

 Santa Monica Parish Church, commonly known as Angat Church, is a Roman Catholic church in Angat, Bulacan, Philippines.
 It is under the jurisdiction of the Diocese of Malolos and is one of the oldest churches in Bulacan province, dating back to 1758.
 It displays Baroque architectural characteristics and features ceiling paintings which resemble those in the Sistine Chapel.

 History

 The town of Angat was formerly part of Quingwa, now Plaridel.
 Angat was oppressed by the town of San Miguel, followed by the town of Bocaue.
 When Angat became totally separate from Quingwa, it conquered the lands of Norzagaray and Doña Remedios Trinidad.

 Founding

-Angat became a parish in 1683, making it the sixth oldest parish in Bulacan.
+Angat became a parish in 1683, making it the ninth oldest parish in Bulacan and tenth in the Diocese of Malolos.
 Augustinian priests were in charge of the management of the church.
 The first Augustinian priest to arrive at Angat was Juan Morelos in 1684.

 The list below presents the succeeding Augustinian parish priests who served the Sta.
 Monica Parish Church.